How to prepare and serve restaurant style roasted bone marrow.

 - It is perfectly normal for a few specs of blood or dark spots to be visible on the surface of the raw bones.

-- Cross cut bones will be done roasting in less time than canoe cut bones.
+- Cross cut ones will be done roasting in less time than canoe cut ones.

-- The actual amount of marrow you will be able to derive from a bone varies.
+- The actual amount of marrow you will be able to derive from each varies.
 Sometimes an average sized cross cut bone is packed full of marrow and yields more than an average canoe cut femur.
-Always prepare an extra bone or two just to be sure you have enough for everyone who will be enjoying them with you.
+Always prepare an extra one or two just to be sure you have enough for everyone who will be enjoying them with you.

 Recommended Beer Pairings